-We're featuring another asparagus recipe this week so you're prepared when this first-of-the-season vegetable is ready for picking!
-This classic (slightly adapted) Craig Claiborne recipe is from our favorite food website--Food52.
+We're featuring an asparagus recipe this week so you're prepared when this first-of-the-season vegetable is ready for picking!
+This classic (slightly adapted) Craig Claiborne recipe is from one of our favorite food websites--Food52.
 It's a "mashup of all the best pasta sauces -- tomato, asparagus, and carbonara -- with surprisingly harmonious results."

 - 1 1/2 pounds fresh asparagus

 - 2 cups canned Italian plum tomatoes, put through a sieve or grated coarsely

 - 1 tablespoon finely chopped fresh parsley